There are two main types of schools in the UK, state-funded or independent (privately-funded) schools.

 To find a state school in your area, click here.

-For full details of applying for a school, transport to school and appealing against an admission decision, follow this link.
+For full details of school admissions and transport to school, follow this link.

 State schools (and some independent schools) are inspected by the Office for Standards in Education, Child Services and Skills (Ofsted) every three years and the results are published online.